vladh/clumsycomputer/2020-06-29-regex/README.md

 This is a regex engine we coded live on the
 [clumsy computer stream](https://twitch.tv/clumsycomputer).
 It's around 240 lines of Python and is a regex-directed engine based on backtracking.
+Because of this, and because of the way it's written, it's not the fastest.
+However, it's written to be clear rather than fast.
 It uses no libraries or imports of any kind.

 It supports: